 - Fat Slob: He's an overweight, unshaven drunk.

-- First-Episode Spoiler: His death at Norma's hands.
+- First-Episode Twist: His death at Norma's hands.

 - Hate Sink: As you can see by all the other tropes, he's not exactly a likable guy.